To extend current Macau concessions realistic say observers

 “This will allow interested parties to develop and complete their proposals.
 As long as there is organisation and good management of the tender process, there’s still enough time,” Mr Correia said.

-Under the press ahead scenario, approval of the amended gaming law would have to be done “as early as” October 2021 when the new legislative term of the city’s assembly is due to begin, following a likely election process in September.
+Under the press-ahead scenario, approval of the amended gaming law would have to be done “as early as” October 2021 when the new legislative term of the city’s assembly is due to begin, following a likely election process in September.

 In terms of length of retender process, “the shorter… the lower the chances of corruption, lobbying and influence peddling,” Mr Correia remarked.